edX Quantum 201: Quantum Computing & Quantum Internet

 Quantum 201 bridges the gap between accessible introductions and research-level material.

 After completing it, you will be able to read quantum algorithm research papers and follow the mathematical arguments.
-You will understand the security arguments for quantum cryptography with the precision needed to evaluate them critically.
+You will understand why quantum error correction is essential and what it costs, with the precision needed to evaluate hardware claims critically.
 You will be equipped to contribute meaningfully to quantum software development at the algorithm layer.

 QuTech’s researchers bring both mathematical rigor and practical clarity - a combination that is harder to find than it sounds in quantum computing education.
 This programme is the natural next step after Quantum 101 for anyone serious about the field.